 Common mistakes when wallpapering

 Unfortunately, it is more common than you think to ruin wallpaper if you’re wallpapering yourself, especially if you are doing it for the first time or with little experience.
+Or, are trying to automate the process without understanding the basics.

 This is despite the process of wallpapering being fairly straightforward and the steps not requiring any particular skill.
 To help you avoid this happening to you, here are some of the most common mistakes you should avoid when wallpapering.